 Muscle cramps are sudden, involuntary contractions or spasms in one or more of your muscles.
-They often occur after exercise or at night, lasting a few seconds to several minutes.
-It is a very common muscle problem.
+They are very common and often occur after exercise.
+Some people get muscle cramps, especially leg cramps, at night.
+They can be painful, and they may last a few seconds to several minutes.

 - Not enough blood getting to your muscles